warwickallen/algorithmic-pattern-generator/README.md

 # Algorithmic Pattern Generator

-A combined web application featuring three classic algorithmic simulations: Conway's Game of Life, the Termite Algorithm, and Langton's Ant.
-This educational tool provides an interactive way to explore emergent behaviour and cellular automata.
+A sophisticated web application featuring three classic algorithmic simulations: Conway's Game of Life, the Termite Algorithm, and Langton's Ant.
+This educational tool provides an interactive way to explore emergent behaviour and cellular automata with advanced visual effects and performance optimisations.

 ## Features